FEUP-ESOF-2020-21/open-cx-t4g2-codemasters/README.md

 ### Story #9
-As a user I want to be able to sort the talks search results based on several criteria so that I can see first the talks that are mote interesting to me
+As a user I want to be able to sort the talks search results based on several criteria so that I can see first the talks that are more interesting to me

 ### User interface mockup
 [a introduzir]